rbind/yutani/content/post/2018-06-16-re-intro-to-gghighlight.md

 ---

 Half a year ago, I've [introduced gghighlight](/post/2017-10-06-gghighlight/) package.
-I didn't expect so much R peeps get interested in my package.
+I didn't expect so much R people get interested in my package.
 Thanks for your attension!

 But, please forget about this gghighlight; gghighlight has become far more powerful and simple!
 So, let me re-introduce about gghighlight.